mtolk/one-liner/README.md

 *min-text-size* of type length.
 It has a default of 4pt.
 When fit-to-width is limited by the min-text-size you will see that the text will wrap, because the min-text-size is bigger than the size that would be required to prevent wrapping.

+## Changelog

+### 0.2.0
+- Also take available height into consideration when calculating scale ratio.
+- Added checks on the parameters

+### 0.1.0
+- Initial version

 ## Disclaimer
 This package was only tested in a few of my own documents and only to fit text.
 Not tested with other content yet.